Mark Miracle | April 19th, 2021

 Of course, one of the main factors causing companies to neglect to upgrade their ERP is cost.
 Generally, companies have multiple projects at any given time competing for a finite budget pool.
 The projects that offer the highest payback in the shortest time interval usually get the budget dollars, and since the benefits of a highly functioning ERP system are sometimes hard to quantify, it is likely that the ERP upgrade project won’t make the budget.
 This budget competition continues year after year until finally some critical event forces either an upgrade or a new evaluation.
 Unfortunately, at that point time becomes a critical issue and can lead you to make a bad choice.
 While an upgrade is almost always less costly and time consuming than moving to a new ERP, it still requires due diligence which takes time.
 If you periodically update your ERP you are much more likely to avoid being forced into making a quick decision that may be the wrong one.

 For all of the reasons above it is a good idea to keep your ERP within a version or two of the most current version, as long as your software provider is continually reinvesting in the product.
 Also, periodic upgrades tend to be less expensive and time consuming than waiting and taking a big leap across multiple versions all at once.
 This also gives you the additional benefit of accessing new functionality faster.

-About the Author: Mark Miracle is the VP of Sales for LogicData and has been personally involved in over 50 ERP selection processes and upgrades over the past 3 years.
-LogicData is a Gold Channel partner for Infor, a leading enterprise software provider.
-Over the past 30 years, LogicData has been focused on helping SMB manufacturing clients implement the CloudSuite Industrial (SyteLine) offered by Infor.
+Mark Miracle is the VP of Sales for LogicData and has been personally involved in over 50 ERP selection processes over the past 3 years.
+LogicData is a Channel partner for Infor, a leading enterprise software provider.
+Over the past 30 years, LogicData has been focused on helping SMB manufacturing clients implement SyteLine ERP offered by Infor.